daniellexkemp/WhackAMoleGame/README.md

 ----

 ## 🎯 Project Overview
-The goal of this project is to practice Java programming, object-oriented design, and GUI development.
+The goal of this project is to practice Java programming, object-oriented design, and console-based user interface development.
 We’ll build a small game using arrays and event handling in Java.

 ----
 ## ✨ Features
 - Click on moles before they disappear
 - Dynamic difficulty adjustment as time progresses
 - Score tracking for hits and misses
-- Simple and responsive GUI
+- Simple console-based UI

 ---